petbattle/ubiquitous-journey/README.md

 ## pb-ci-cd

-An end to end tutorial for using UJ in your own project.
-This example uses the Java Quarkus pet battle applications as examples.
+An end to end tutorial for using Ubiquitous Journey in your own project with Tekton pipelines.
+This example uses the Java Quarkus pet battle applications as an example.
+We scaffold from scratch the pieces required to run a CI/CD pipeline.

 ### Bootstrap your CI/CD environment
 Create a directory to hold your CICD tooling automation.